Lukefrotts227/Lukefrotts227/README.md

-- 👋 Hi, I’m Lukas an incoming sophmore at Montclair State University.
+- 👋 Hi, I’m Lukas a sophmore at Montclair State University.
 I Enjoy coding in my free time and I love learning new things.
 Currently learning C and revisiting my three hackathon projects.
 - 🌱 I’m currently teaching myself C and data structures and algorithms, but also looking to see what other skills I can learn.
 I am also taking the Harvard cs50 course right now.
 - 💞️ I’m looking to collaborate on anything.
 I love learning new skills and working on projects.
 - 📫 my linkedin is in/lukas-frotton-07b79422b.